The growing case against IV Tylenol, once seen as a solution to the opioid crisis

 Hospitals throughout the country are working to shift away from opioids, whose addictive properties have spawned a public health crisis.

 Recent IV formulations of old drugs such as acetaminophen may present new options in managing pain while fighting the opioid crisis, but a growing body of evidence — including a new study — suggests that IV acetaminophen appears to offer little or no benefit over taking the same drug in pill form for many conditions.
-There are also studies that suggest a modest benefit, but many hospitals have limited access to the drug for patients who are capable of taking oral medications due to its high cost and the inconsistent evidence.
+There are also studies that suggest a modest benefit, but many hospitals have limited access to the drug to patients who are incapable of taking oral medications due to its high cost and the inconsistent evidence of a clear advantage.

 [Two weeks after Trump unveiled plan to lower drug prices, two cancer drugs got a $1,000-per-month price hike]